gabecreates/timesgroup-api/data/blog-posts/times-group-helps-build-markham-stouffville-hospital.md

 date: September 15, 2008
 featuredImage: /assets/uploads/msh_times_600x551.jpg
 post: >
-  Times Group and Markham Stouffville Hospital are working together to help build a landmark expansion to the facilities of MSH.
+  Times Group and <a href="https://www.msh.on.ca/" target="_blank">Markham
+  Stouffville Hospital</a> are working together to help build a landmark expansion to the facilities of MSH.
 To help support the expansion plans, Times Group has pledged a gift of $500,000 which will help deliver more beds and operating rooms to help serve the growing Markham community.
 “Health care is a universal cause – it benefits everyone.
 The best way to give back to the community is to give to our hospitals because these gifts will have a profound impact.” said Saeid Aghaei, Principal, of Times Group.

   <br><br>